imohamme/NASAaccess/docs/_build/html/_sources/nasaaccess_tethys.rst.txt

 - EarthData:
       **NASAaccess** needs a user registration access with Earthdata (https://www.earthdata.nasa.gov/).
 Users should set up a registration account(s) with Earthdata login as well as authorizing NASA GES DISC data access.
 Please refer to https://disc.gsfc.nasa.gov/data-access for further details.

+            -   After registration with .. _Earthdata: https://www.earthdata.nasa.gov/ *NASAaccess* software package users should create a reference file (*netrc*) with .. _Earthdata: https://www.earthdata.nasa.gov/ credentials stored in it to streamline the retrieval access to .. _NASA https://www.nasa.gov/ servers.

+            -   Creating the *.netrc* file at the user machine *Home* directory and storing the user .. _NASA https://www.nasa.gov/  .. _GES DISC https://disc.gsfc.nasa.gov/ logging information in it is needed to execute the *NASAaccess* package commands.
+Accessing data at NASA servers is further explained at https://wiki.earthdata.nasa.gov/display/EL/How+To+Access+Data+With+cURL+And+Wget.

 - Tethys:
       The **NASAaccess** Tethys Application requires the Tethys Platform to be installed beforehand.
 The Tethys Platform Framework installation process can be installed in a development and production environment.
 There is a couple of differences between both installations: